kevinphanle/EarthFlix/README.md

 ### Watch

 When a show block is clicked, the user will redirected to the `/watch/:showId` page that will render the video in full screen.
 The video will have a poster that will be displayed while the video is loading after which it will autoplay.
 The video library, [Video-React](https://video-react.js.org) was used for its functionality.

-## To Be Implemented

-* Search by title, genre, year
-* MyList, where the user can save lists and shows to their own personal list
-* Show blocks autoplay when hovered over
-* Update descriptions to be more descriptive
-* Have the show thumbnails and videos load faster and more efficiently
-* Custom video player